 The reason ISRs and DPCs degrade a PC’s performance are:

 - ISR and DPC activity usually increases with system activity.
 As a system becomes more active, interrupts and DPCs will generally become more frequent, taking up more CPU time.
 This can get to the point where they visibly (or audibly) affect system performance.
-In these cases, no single ISR or DPC routine is the problem - it is their cumulative usage of CPU time.
+In these cases, no single ISR or DPC routine is the problem - it is their cumulative consumption of CPU time.

-- It is rarely obvious that ISRs and DPCs are causing performance problems and can happen on systems with powerful processors running at low utilization.
+- It is rarely obvious that ISRs and DPCs are causing performance problems and can happen on systems with powerful processors with plenty of RAM running at low utilization.

 Tracking down Interrupt and DPC problems is further complicated because their behavior is highly dependent on PC hardware configuration and drivers.
 A problem seen on one system may only be reproducible on that particular system.